Jamie Vardy out until March amid Leicester injury woes | Sports-Games

 The team's leading scorer this season was injured in a 1-0 win over Liverpool last week and was initially expected to return this month.

-''We're looking at up to eight weeks,'' Rodgers said. ''His is the higher end of his hamstring.
+“We're looking at up to eight weeks,” Rodgers said.
+“His is the higher end of his hamstring.
 You are looking into March for Jamie.
-He doesn't need an operation and that was the only good news from it.''
-The news was worse for centre-back Jonny Evans, who needed surgery on his injured hamstring.
-The Northern Ireland international will be side-lined until April, Rodgers said.
+He doesn't need an operation and that was the only good news from it.”
+The news was worse for center-back Jonny Evans, who needed surgery on his injured hamstring.
+The Northern Ireland international will be sidelined until April, Rodgers said.
 Evans was injured during the 4-0 win over Newcastle on Dec.
 12.

+Vardy has scored nine goals, third-most in the Premier League this season.

 Rodgers had earlier attributed Vardy's injury to the packed festive schedule and the extra demands placed on players due to COVID-19.

 FA Cup champion Leicester hosts Watford on Saturday in the third round of the competition.
-AP KHS KHS
+AP BS BS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)